ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 * For hardware: [CERN-OHL-P](https://spdx.org/licenses/CERN-OHL-P-2.0.html), [SHL](https://spdx.org/licenses/SHL-2.1.html)
 * For media/art/data/etc.: [CC-BY](CC-BY, CC-BY-NC), [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/)

 Licenses can be very long and challenging to read, and many use very specific legal terminology so they can try to be as clear to lawyers as possible; unfortunately, this usually means that it's less clear to normal people.
 Some licenses have a FAQ section or a human-readable summary to help you understand what they are doing (e.g. the Creative Commons licenses).
+There are some very new, somewhat experimental software licenses written in plain English for everyday people (e.g. the [Blue Oak Model License](https://blueoakcouncil.org/license/1.0.0)), but they are not widely used; and I am not aware of similar licenses for hardware.

 ## Can we just use Creative Commons for everything?